timjogorman/RicherEventDescription/guidelines.md

 - **AUTHOR**: Company **President**, **Mr. Johnson**

 In such cases, you will still be making two-mention appositions, you will just make multiple ones.
 Start either with the leftmost proper name, or the leftmost entity (i.e. start with the entity that will end up being the HEAD of the phrase) and progressively add links to the nearest unlinked apposition.
-So
+So:

 - **AUTHOR**: Company **President**, **Mr. Johnson**
 > **president**<sub>attribute</sub> APPOSITION **Mr. Johnson**<sub>head</sub>